loldope19/Project-Experipets/README.md

     * The environment dynamically becomes messy: trash appears after eating and poop appears daily.
     * The amount of mess directly impacts the pet's well-being by amplifying the end-of-day cleanliness decay, making cleanup a strategic necessity.
 * **Dynamic Task System:**
-    * A robust `TaskManager` that daily minor tasks and one major task per chapter.
+    * A robust `TaskManager` that gives three daily minor tasks and one major task per chapter.
     * Chapter progression is now tied to completing major tasks, not the day number.
     * The "Shut Down" button now correctly manages the end-of-day sequence, stat decay, and task refreshing.